intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 basis get a better understanding of the situation, covering different angles and aspects of network traffic and kind of networks.

-### Overall traffic growth
+### Overall traffic growth and

+The global pandemic has significantly accelerated the growth of data traffic worldwide.
-Based on the measurement data of one ISP, three IXPs, a metropolitan educational network, and a mobile operator it was observed at the beginning of the workshop that overall the network was able to handle the situation well despite a significant and sudden increase in traffic growth rate in March/April.
-In many regions the traffic growth expected in a typical year took place in the matter of a few weeks.
+Based on the measurement data of one ISP, three IXPs, a metropolitan educational network, and a mobile operator it was observed at the beginning of the workshop {{Feldmann2020}} that overall the network was able to handle the situation well despite a significant and sudden increase in traffic growth rate in March/April.
+That is, after the lockdown is implemented in March a traffic increase of 15-20% at the ISP as well as the three IXPs was observed.
+That represents the traffic growth expected in a typical year which now took place in the matter of a few weeks only---a substantial increase.
+At DE-CIX Frankfurt, the world's largest Internet Exchange in terms of data throughput, the year 2020 has seen the largest increase in peak traffic within a single year since the IXP was founded in 1995.
+Additionally, mobile traffic is slightly receding.
 In access networks, the growth rate of upstream traffic also exceeded the growth in downstream traffic, reflecting increased adoption and use of video conferencing and other remote work and school applications.

+Most traffic increases happen during non-traditional peak hours: Before Corona, the main time of use was in the evening hours during the week, whereas since March it has been spread equally across the day.
+That is, the increase in usage is mainly occurring outside the previous peak usage times (e.g. during the day while working from home).
+This means that, for the first time, network utilization on weekdays resembles that on weekends.
+The effects of the increased traffic volume can easily be absorbed: either by using existing reserve capacity, or by quickly switching additional bandwidth.
+This is one reason why the Internet was able to cope well with the pandemic during the first lockdown period.

+Some of the lockdowns were lifted or relaxed around May 2020.
+As people were allowed to perform some of their daily habits outside of their home again, we see a decrease of the traffic at the IXPs and the ISP;
+instead mobile traffic is now growing again.

+We see a strong increase in the traffic associated to web conferencing, video, and gaming traffic in March as a result of the increasing user deman for solutions like Zoom or Microsoft Teams.
+Also, as people spend more hours at home, they tend to watch videos or play games, thus increasing entertainment traffic demands.
+Interestingly, we also see a decrease in educational traffic in these vantage points.

-### Changes in traffic patterns
+#### Changes in application use

+The composition of data traffic has changed since the beginning of the pandemic: the use of videoconferencing services and virtual private networks (VPNs) for access to company resources from the home environment has risen sharply.
+In ISP and IXP network it was overserved {{Feldmann2020}}
+that traffic resulting from video conferences increased largely.
+Online entertainment demands account for hypergiant traffic surge.
+Yet, the need for remote working increases the relativetraffic share of many "essential" applications like VPN and conferencing tools by more than 200%.
+At the same time, the trafficshare for other traffic classes decreases substantially, e.g., traffic related to education, social media, and—for some periods—CDNs

 At a high level, the traffic in mobile network decreased as a result of reduced population mobility while traffic from home network increased.
 As a result of the shift for working and learning at home, there was a strong increase in video conferencing and remote